15.3 Cost Sharing Policy

 C. Voluntary Cost Sharing

 Voluntary cost sharing is not required by the sponsor as a condition of obtaining an award.
-It must be included in the proposal, but the sponsor does not require cost sharing as a condition of the award.
+However, if cost sharing is offered it must be included in the proposal.

 D. Committed Cost Sharing